 When completing information returns, taxpayer identification numbers (TIN) and names must be carefully listed.
 The IRS automatically matches identification numbers and names.
 If the name does not exactly match the record for the TIN, the IRS will issue you a matching notice.
 For payments made to sole proprietors, show the individual's name on the first line and the business name on the second line.
 For payments made to single-member LLCs that are disregarded entities, enter the LLC owner's name on the first line and the LLC's on the second line, and use the LLC owner's TIN if the LLC does not have its own TIN.
-Failure to include the correct name and number can subject the payer to penalties (discussed in more detail below).
+Failure to include correct name and number can subject the payer to penalties (discussed in more detail below).

-To combat the rising problem of identity theft, the IRS recommends you mask the recipient's taxpayer identification number on all information returns (i.e. Forms 1099 and W-2) that are sent to the payee.
+To combat the rising problem of identity theft, the IRS requires that you mask the recipient's taxpayer identification number on all information returns (i.e. Forms 1099 and W-2) that are sent to the payee.
 In other words, only the last four digits of the recipient's TIN should be visible.
 However, the full TIN should still appear on the government copy of the forms.

-Returns must be filed electronically if at least 250 returns are required to be filed - other filers may file electronically if they wish.
+If you are required to file 250 or more information returns during the year, you must file electronically.
 The 250 threshold is applied separately to each type of return form.
-If you have not previously filed 1099s electronically, you will need to submit an e-filing application to the IRS at least 30 days before the e-filing deadline.
+If you have not previously filed 1099s electronically, you will need to submit an e-filing application to the IRS at least 30 days prior to the e-filing deadline.
 You can do this online at https://fire.irs.gov.
-The first day to e-file information returns regarding 2019 transactions is January 10, 2020.
+The first day to e-file information returns regarding 2020 transactions will be sometime after January 15, 2021.
 You can register to file W-2s electronically online at the Social Security Administration's website.

 Most states also require that a copy of the information return be filed with them if that state is listed in the payor or payee/recipient address.
-This can get tricky, so make sure to check the state-specific requirements for both the payor and the payee/recipient.
-For Oregon filers, any Form 1099-G, 1099-MISC, 1099-R, W-2G, and W-2 issued by a business registered to do business in the state of Oregon must be electronically filed on the Oregon's iWire website.
-Oregon will not accept paper-filed returns.
-There is no minimum threshold of forms prepared; instead, all forms listed above must be electronically submitted with Oregon.
+This can get tricky so make sure to check the state-specific requirements for both the payor and the payee/recipient.
+For you Oregon filers, any Form 1099-G, 1099-NEC, 1099-MISC, 1099-R, W-2G and W-2 issued by a business registered to do business in the state of Oregon must electronically file a copy with Oregon's iWire website.
+Oregon will not accept paper filed returns.
+There is no minimum threshold of forms prepared; instead, all forms listed above must be electronically submitted.
 For more information, go to Oregon's iWire website.